domantasdi/grow/README.md

 ### Adding a new habit

 You can add a new habit by navigating to the `Manage habits` section found in the navigation pane.
-Once you're there, enter the habit title, the trigger, and, finally, clicking the `Add` button.
+Once you're there, enter the habit title, the trigger, and, finally, click the `Add` button.
 In life, habits are usually triggered by something.
 For example, making your bed is triggered by getting out of the bed (or other triggers, in your case).

 ### Editing a habit

 You can edit an already existing habit by clicking the `Edit` button found in the `Habit management` section.
 This will open a modal window, asking you to enter a new title and a new trigger.
 If you delete the values altogether, you will have them reminded to you in the form of a placeholder.
-Click `Save` when you're happy with your edits or `Cancel`, if you wish to back out.
+Click `Save` when you're happy with your edits to save them or `Cancel`, if you wish to back out and discard your edits.

-### Deleting a habit
+### Deleting habits

 You can delete a habit by clicking the `Delete...` button found in the `Habit management` section.
 This will open a dialog, asking you to confirm the action.
 In addition, you are informed that this action cannot be undone.

-### Deleting all habits

 If there is more than one habit added to the tracker, you can also bulk delete habits by clicking the `Delete all habits...` button found below the list of habits.

 ### Completing a habit

 Clicking `Today` in the navigation pane will automatically redirect you to the current day and display all the active habits.
 If you wish to complete one, click the `Complete` button on the habit.
-The completion will be visually denoted in two areas:
+You can tell a habit has been completed by looking at these two areas:

 1. The habit card itself;
 2. The day selector.

 The day selector's style is outlined by the following conditions:

-- If you complete all of the habits for the day, the selector will be 🟢 green;
+- If you complete all of the habits for the day, the selector will have a 🟢 green outline;
-- If you complete some habits, the selector will be 🟡 yellow;
+- If you complete some habits, the selector will have a 🟡 yellow outline;
-- If you didn't mark any habits as complete, the selector will be ⚪️ white.
+- If you didn't mark any habits as complete, the selector will have a ⚪️ white outline.

 ### Stopping a habit